 - You don’t need a garden Sunflowers will grow in pots but need space, as well as - yep, you guessed it - plenty of sun.

-- Try growing different varieties Different bees like certain types of sunflower, so it's a good idea to try out a few different ones.
+- Try growing different varieties Different bees like different sunflower varieties, so try out a few different ones.
 Take a look at Alys Fowler's favourite sunflowers.
-Red sunflowers aren't thought to be as attractive to bees.
+Red sunflowers aren't thought to be so attractive to bees.

 - Keep a sunflower diary with your children You could include notes, drawings, paintings and photos.
 How much has your sunflower grown this week?
 Which bees like your sunflower the best?
 This makes a fun activity at home or at school.

-- Try pollinator-friendly varieties Two varieties recommended by the Royal Horticultural Society’s Perfect for Pollinators plant list are Helianthus annuus (Common sunflower) and Helianthus debilis (Cucumber leaf sunflower).
+- Try pollinator-friendly varieties Two varieties recommended by the Royal Horticultural Society’s Perfect for Pollinators plant list are the common sunflower (Helianthus annuus) and the cucumber leaf sunflower (Helianthus debilis).

 - Consider flowering times Bees need food all year round.
 Early sunflowers, generally dwarf varieties, come out in late June.
-Others like the perennial sunflower bloom in September and October.
+Others, like the perennial sunflower, bloom later in September and October.

 - Leave flowers to turn to seeds in autumn and winter Let the birds feast on them.

 - Cut and dry the stems Use the stems to create a bee hotel once flowering is over.
-Leaving the roots in will return nutrients to the soil.
+And leaving the roots in will return nutrients to the soil.